wturner123/azurestack-docs/content/en/docs/hci/PlanningAzureStack/06-Hardware/_index.md

 ### RDMA protocol

-There are two favors of RDMA. iWARP (TCP/IP) and RoCE (UDP).
+There are two flavors of RDMA. iWARP (TCP/IP) and RoCE (UDP).
 The main difference a need of lossless infrastructure for RoCE as when switch is loaded and starts dropping packets, it cannot prioritize or even notify infrastructure to stop sending packets if DCB/PFC/ETS is not configured.
 When packet is dropped on UDP, large retransmit needs to happen and this cause even higher load on switches.
 Retransmit will also happen on TCP/IP, but significantly smaller.
 It is still recommended to configure PFC/ETS on both if possible - in case switch needs to notify infrastructure to stop sending packets.

 ## Network infrastructure